Mortgage Rate Buy Down With Discount Points With Sellers Concessions

-This BLOG On Mortgage Rate Buy Down Was UPDATED On June 5, 2017
+This BLOG On Mortgage Rate Buy Down With Discount Points With Sellers Concessions Was UPDATED On December 3rd, 2018

 How Does Buying Down Mortgage Interest Rates Work?

-- When mortgage borrowers apply for a mortgage loan, the mortgage loan originator will give borrowers several options.
+- When borrowers apply for a mortgage loan, the loan originator will give borrowers several options

-- Borrowers who feel that they intend on keeping the home for a while and feel that mortgage interest rates are low may want to explore in buying down the mortgage interest rates by paying upfront points.
+- Borrowers who feel that they intend on keeping the home for a while and feel that mortgage rates are low may want to explore in buying down the mortgage interest rates

-- Maybe by one percent of the loan amount, mortgage rate buy down, the new interest rate might be 3.75% and maybe paying 2 points the mortgage rate might drop to 3.5% (This is a hypothetical case scenario).
+- Maybe by one percent of the loan amount, mortgage rate buy down, the new interest rate might be 4.75%

 Mortgage Rate Buy Down With Points

-- Mortgage loan borrowers can buy down their mortgage rates by paying upfront points.
+- Borrowers can buy down their mortgage rates by paying upfront points

-- Buying down mortgage rates is recommended only for mortgage loan borrowers who plan on living in their home for long term and not refinancing their home loan in the very near future.
+- Buying down mortgage rates is recommended only for borrowers who plan on living in their home for the long term and not refinancing their home loan in the very near future

 Reducing Mortgage Rates By Paying Points